starriebird/JackalandHyde2021/_posts/2021-07-21-technobassinterview.markdown

-Speaking of making a song, how long approximately do you spend in the studio to get a track 100% done?
+Chris Nexus 6: Speaking of making a song, how long approximately do you spend in the studio to get a track 100% done?
 Is the creation process something quite instinctive for you or is it something that needs hours and hours of pain?